llunareine/ioka/README.md

 ## 📎Run Locally

-Clone the project
+🖇Clone the project

 ```bash
   git clone https://github.com/llunareine/ioka_library.git
 ```

-Go to the project directory
+🖇Go to the project directory

 ```bash
   cd /path/to/project
 ```

-Install dependencies
+🖇Install dependencies

 ```bash
   poetry install
 ```

-You need to build it locally
+🖇You need to build it locally

 ```bash
   python setup.py bdist_wheel
 ```

-Install it in the project where you will use the library
+🖇Your wheel file is stored in the “dist” folder that is now created.
+You can install your library by using:

 ```bash
   pip install /path/to/wheelfile.whl